-In Islamic theology, there is a range of opinions regarding the fate of children of polytheists who pass away before reaching maturity.
-Scholars and ḥadīths offer different interpretations, each rooted in understanding Allāh's mercy and justice.
-While some of these perspectives are supported by ḥadīth, others are inferred from Qurʾānic verses.
-Ibn Ḥajar mentions nine different views, explored below.
+There is a range of scholarly opinions on the fate of the children of polytheists who die before reaching maturity.
+Some are supported by ḥadīth, others inferred from the Qurʾān.
+Ibn Ḥajar lists nine views, set out below.

-A well-known ḥadīth states:
+A ḥadīth relevant to this view states:

-Some scholars, citing a ḥadīth narrated by Samurah ibn Jundub, suggest that the children of the mushrikīn will be the servants of Jannah.
-In this tradition, children are considered to be part of Allāh's mercy, and their ultimate fate will be to serve in paradise.
-This view emphasises the merciful nature of Allāh and His special regard for children who pass away before reaching the age of accountability.
+Some scholars, citing a ḥadīth narrated by Samurah ibn Jundub, hold that the children of the mushrikīn will be the servants of Jannah.
+On this view, children fall under Allāh's particular mercy, and their final destination is service in paradise.

-"And never would We punish until We sent a messenger" (Sūrat al-Isrāʾ 17:15).
-This verse is interpreted to mean that children, who have not received the message of Islam or reached the age of accountability, are exempt from punishment.
-Consequently, they would be granted entry into paradise as a sign of Allāh's mercy.
+A more general view holds that all children who pass away enter Jannah, regardless of the faith of their parents.
+Those who hold this view often cite the Qurʾānic verse: "And never would We punish until We sent a messenger" (Sūrat al-Isrāʾ 17:15).
+The verse is read to mean that children, who have neither received the message of Islam nor reached the age of accountability, are not subject to punishment, and are therefore granted entry into paradise as a manifestation of Allāh's mercy.

-Finally, there are scholars who advise restraint in making definitive claims about the fate of children in the hereafter.
-These scholars emphasise that since there is no clear and explicit directive from the Qurʾān or ḥadīth regarding the fate of children, it is best to abstain from forming conclusions without sufficient evidence.
-In the end, the matter lies with Allāh, who is the most just and merciful.
+Finally, some scholars advise restraint in making any definitive claim about the fate of children in the hereafter.
+Their argument is that since the Qurʾān and ḥadīth contain no clear and explicit directive on the matter, the prudent course is to abstain from drawing conclusions on insufficient evidence.
+The matter is left, in the end, to Allāh.

 A biographical sketch of Imām al-Bukhārī: his lineage, character, scholarly competence, teachers, students, madhhab, writings, and death.